upulkkis/Score-Tool/README.md

 ## How do I use it?
 This is an app for analyzing orchestral scores in your browser.
 You can use it online or install with pip and launch from your own machine.

-### Online version supported by Sibelius Academy of Music:
+### Online version supported by the Sibelius Academy of Music:
 www.score-tool.com

 ### Local – pip